 On 1 February 2021, the Central Register of Excise Entities was launched.
 Information on the use of excise goods by entities from all over the country is collected in the Register.

 Property tax is imposed on the following real properties:

-- structures or parts of structures, used for an economic activity - taxed on initial value adopted for tax purposes, not reduced by depreciation write-offs, and
+- Structures or parts of structures used for an economic activity: Taxed on initial value adopted for tax purposes, not reduced by depreciation write-offs.

-Taxpayers liable to property tax are individuals and other entities which are:
+Taxpayers liable to property tax are individuals and other entities that are:

 - possessors of properties that are state-owned, or

 Property tax rates are established on a yearly basis by municipalities within limits set in the Law on Local Taxes and Fees.
 In 2022, land used for business purposes is subject to a rate limit of PLN 1.03 per square metre.
 Buildings used for business purposes are subject to a rate limit of PLN 25.74 per square metre.
 Property tax rate for structures is fixed at 2% of the initial value.